Herbal Alternatives for Anxiety

 • Proper diet

-By incorporating healthier habits with all-natural medicines, you have your best chance at overcoming symptoms in the long-term.
+By incorporating healthier habits with all-natural medicines, you have your best chance at overcoming symptoms in the long term.

 Final Word

-We understand that anxiety is a difficult condition to overcome.
-And trying to find the right solutions to this disease can feel like desperation.
+We understand that anxiety is a difficult condition to overcome and trying to find the right solutions to this disease can feel like desperation.
+It’s important to know that anxiety isn’t something that will be treated overnight.
+It’s something that takes time and effort.

-⁷ The Mental Health Clinician: Essential oil of lavender in anxiety disorders: Ready for prime time?
+⁸ Malcolm BJ, Tallian K. Essential oil of lavender in anxiety disorders: Ready for prime time?
+Ment Health Clin.
+2018 Mar 26;7(4):147-155. doi: 10.9740/mhc.2017.07.147.
+PMID: 29955514; PMCID: PMC6007527.

 Leave a Reply